yhm-amber/lang-note/.learning/nushell/features-taste/issue-7550-strange-save-each-def--1365713754-three-test--1369473058-passed.md

 - [x] add new file at correct path
-- [x] old file won't br overwrite or err sth.
+- [x] old file won't be overwrite or err sth.

 So, test in [`7550#issuecomment-1365713754`](https://github.com/nushell/nushell/issues/7550#issuecomment-1365713754) is passed.